 Fortunately, the return trip was uneventful; I was glad to have the nightmare – IdaNO – behind us.

-A week later, Aaron’s car broke down.
+A week later, Aaron’s car – our only other vehicle – broke down.
 It was fortunately in-town, but calculating the miles we came to one hilariously tragic realization: regardless who’s car we took, we would have broken down – in Idaho!

-So I’m sorry Idahoans… You seem to be really nice people, but I hate that state with a loathing unknown anywhere else.
-Just seeing Idaho plates make me cringe, and potatoes even send a shiver down my spine… If we never see it again, I will be the happiest person alive.
+So I’m sorry Idahoans… You seem to be really nice people, but I hate that state with a loathing that burns in my soul.
+Just seeing Idaho plates makes me cringe, and potatoes send a shiver down my spine… If we never see it again, I will be the happiest person alive.

 Needless to say, we fly now.